NewsWhip/slate/source/index.html.md

 ## POST /v1/articles

-> Get the top trending stories published in United States or United Kingdom that talk about Rihanna not published in youtube.com since a week ago
+> Get the top trending stories published in the United States or the United Kingdom that have Rihanna in the headlien and are not published in youtube.com over the last 7 days

 ``` shell
 curl -H "Content-Type: application/json" -X POST -d '{